bmz1/gender-detection/README.md

 ## INFO
-This is a fork of this (repo)[https://github.com/davidemiceli/gender-detection]
+This is repo is a fork of the original project: https://github.com/davidemiceli/gender-detection

 ## Description
 A node.js module to determine a person's gender based on his/her first name.